alwaysdata/documentation/advanced/migrations/vps-and-dedicated-migrations.en.md

 Some migrations relating to only one service in our infrastructure (e.g. database management servers) may be offered.

 In this case, no preparation, no test is possible and the update is performed directly on the server.
-You can still open an account on a shared server if this service is on offer there, to test some of your applications.
+You can still open an account on the public Cloud if this service is on offer there, to test some of your applications.